AmrHendy/tcp-protocol/README.md

 The state diagram shows how the server window size is dynamically changed based on the congestion of the network by using `Additive increase Multiplicative decrease`.

 ## Packet Loss Simulation
+Since we can't modify the local machines with OS, we simualted the packet loss by the following process :<br/>
-The system is given a packet loss propability in the configuration file.
-This *PLP* ranges from $0$ to $1$, where PLP% of the packets are considered lost.
-In addition, a seed value for the random generator is also given to select the indices of lost packets.
+- The system is given a packet loss propability in the configuration file.
+This *PLP* ranges from 0 to 1, where PLP% of the packets are considered lost.
+- In addition, a seed value for the random generator is also given to the server to select the indices of lost packets.
+- Then simulating packet loss by not calling send method on these selected lost datagrams but start their timers, So these timers will timeout later and a loss will be detected as a result.

 ## Prerequisite installed
 - C++11 or higher compiler.